leonid-shevtsov/unobtrusive_flash/README.markdown

 You can pass up to 4K of text into flash this way, and you don't need to worry about cookie size since they are cleared immediately upon rendering.

-Tested in:

-* Internet Explorer 8 and later
+Tested in all major browsers, including Internet Explorer 8 and later.
-* Firefox up to v24
-* Chrome up to v30
-* Safari 6
-* Opera 12

 ## Requirements